raphaelavalos/CGT-assignment-3/README.md

 ## First task

-Complete the `student.py` file with you first and last names and your student number.
+Complete the `student.py` file with your first and last names and your student number.

 ## Exercise 1: Frozen Lake